ascot4fusion/ascot5/a5py/README.rst

     virtualenv -p python3 --system-site-packages ascot
     source ascot/bin/activate

+If you can't use/install virtualenv, you can use `venv` instead

+    python3 -m --system_site_packages venv ascot
+    source ascot/bin/activate

 Flag --system-site-packages makes your virtual environment inherit packages already present in your system.
 This is necessary if you wish to do any plotting as installing `matplotlib` is not possible with just `pip`.